What Can You Do with an Educational Studies Degree?

 - Who is Educational Studies for?

 - Educational Studies Degree Jobs

 - Skills for Educational Studies

 A degree in educational studies will prepare you for a career in shaping the lives of children, adolescents, and adults alike.
-The first step to pursuing a career in education studies is to determine if an education studies major path is right for you.
+The first step to pursuing a career in education studies is to determine if an educational studies major path is right for you.
 In this article, we will discuss what education studies is, who education studies is for, career opportunities, specific skills and what kind of coursework to expect in educational studies classes.

 Educational Studies is a program designed to help you graduate with a major and a minor in education with a non-license teaching degree.
 This major supports students who might be interested in working in the private education field but are not ready to fully teach in a public teaching setting.
 While Educational Studies does not earn you a teaching certification, you may choose to pursue a full teaching degree later in life that will allow you to teach in public schools, as well as charter and religious schools.
 A bachelor's degree in educational studies will enable you to pursue various careers in the educational studies field.

 Educational Studies is ideal for students who are either interested in teaching or in an education-related field, such as educational policy or law.
 Students who pursue an educational studies major are typically interested in the theory of education and education policy and seek to expand their knowledge of education in a liberal arts sense.
 The topics covered in educational studies include a vast assortment of practical teaching methods, as well as social sciences, health and theory within educational fields.